Eamon O'Shea: Inter-county

-Management career
+Coaching and managerial career

-Coach
+Tipperary (coach)

 When Liam Sheedy was appointed manager of the Tipperary senior team in 2007 O'Shea joined his backroom team as coach.
 During his three-year tenure Tipperary returned to the big time.
 In his first season, he coached the team to National League and Munster titles.

 Under Sheedy and O'Shea Tipperary retained their Munster crown in 2009 before later lining out in the All-Ireland decider.
 On that occasion Tipperary put up a good fight, however, Kilkenny retained their title for a record-breaking fourth year in succession.

 In 2010 Tipperary surrendered their Munster crown, however, they still reached the All-Ireland final via the back-door.
 Another exciting game with Kilkenny developed, however, on this occasion Tipp denied 'the Cats' their "drive-for-five" with a 4–17 to 1–18 victory.
 Following this win against Kilkenny Sheedy and his management team, including O'Shea, stepped down from their positions.